tommyers-dev/rlean-core/README.md

 ### usePatch, usePut, & useDelete

 The usePatch, usePut, and useDelete hooks work similarly to the usePost hook and have the same syntax.
+The typings works similarly as well in these function.

 ### options